 - A “Christian” symbol would be a symbol that expresses Christianity, such as a cross, holy dove, etc. The Vegvísir and Ægishjálmur are not this.
 These symbols might not be seen on rune stones or other Norse artifacts, but they have also never been found in Christian churches either.

 But what about the supposed Solomon connection?

-So why the misunderstanding?
+So why the common jump to assumption?
 Well, similar to the modern practice of voodoo, all the surviving grimoires are full of Christian sentiments and imagery.
-Within the various books one finds numerous invocations of God, Christ, and the Holy Spirit, as well as references to Solomon, David, Joshua, Saint Olaf (the 11th century Viking) and (oddly) the Christian emperor, Charlemagne.
+Within the various books one finds numerous invocations of Christianity.

-HOWEVER, within these same exact Icelandic books there are also numerous invocations to Odin, Thor, and the other Norse gods, as well as trolls and Jötnar (Norse giants).
-Last but not least, there are numerous invocations of Satan/Lucifer/Beelzebub, devils, and demons.
+HOWEVER, within these same exact Icelandic magic books there are also numerous invocations to Odin, Thor, and the other Norse gods, trolls and Jötnar (Norse giants).

 The would-be witch or wizard is instructed to conjure these many divergent and opposing spiritual forces to charge the spells in order to make them work.
 As Davíðsson (1903) elaborates, sigils and protection charms are usually ascribed to positive spiritual forces.
 Professor Glenn Holland of Alleghany College stated the following:

 "Magical practices ... are a product of syncretism.
 Syncretism is the combination and identification of one religious culture with another, the exchange of elements from one religious culture and another."